Xantier/xantier.github.io/_drafts/git_gud.md

 #### Physical tools and OS

-If you are using Mac (switch away immediately), learn to customize your tools, learn IntelliJ, learn keybindings, learn to automate tasks done regularly, get comfortable with your physical tools, find the correct screen sizes, keyboards, mice, desks, working positions that work for you.
+If you are using Mac (switch away immediately), learn to customize your tools, get comfortable with your physical tools, find the correct screen sizes, keyboards, mice, desks, working positions that work for you.
 That way you can focus on the code itself.
-Talking about laziness, is a good quality, if you can harness it properly.
-I’ve often said it’s ridiculous that for example Java devs don’t pay for IntelliJ, which comes down to something like 100€ a year, their keyboard, a proper computer etc. when they spend 40 hours a week working with those.

 #### IDE and debugger

-#### Deployment targets
+ learn IntelliJ, learn keybindings, I’ve often said it’s ridiculous that for example Java devs don’t pay for IntelliJ, which comes down to something like 100€ a year, their keyboard, a proper computer etc. when they spend 40 hours a week working with those.

+#### Make yourself lazy to extra effort
+learn to automate tasks done regularly, Talking about laziness, is a good quality, if you can harness it properly.

 ### Learn to read code

-Read libraries, frameworks and code written by someone else, with a completely different signature than yours The most important and overlooked thing is the ability to read code.
+Read libraries, frameworks and code written by someone else, with a completely different signature than yours.
+The most important and overlooked thing is the ability to read code.
 Writing is easy, it is trivial to make things work with code.
 You can hack and slash, try things until they fit into place to achieve something that works.
 We rarely consider that most of our time in front of a screen is spent on reading code.
 Therefore it is very important to understand the data flows through the codebase, how an application is wired together.
 Whether it is back-and-forth flow from an API to DB and back or event sourcing driven architecture.
 This is why at the current climate strict Object oriented programming is not my preferred paradigm to follow code.
 Side effects hidden within objects makes it very very difficult to follow the data flow.
 Instead we should be moving towards less cognitive load on our code and simple transformations on simple and possibly shallow data structures.

-### Venture other languages and paradigms
+### Try out other languages and paradigms

 > "To learn a language is to have one more window from which to look at the world"